 Most beliefs rapidly crumble when subjected to even a little scrutiny.

-3. Don’t Get Lost In The Mental Movie Jungle
+3. Don’t Get Lost In The Mind Movie Jungle

 What happens when we dwell on negative thoughts?